TechScribe2024/backend/README.md

 # TechScribe Backend Setup

 This is the backend for the **TechScribe** project.
 The application is built using Node.js, Express, and PostgreSQL.
 Below are the steps to set up the project using Docker.
+## If Docker not installed
+- npm i --force
+- npm run start
+- set env to
+  - `DATABASE_URL`: Your PostgreSQL connection string.
+  - `ACCESS_TOKEN_SECRET`: A secret key for session management.
 ## Prerequisites

 - Docker installed on your system.